Blockchain in Supply Chains

 In conclusion, blockchain technology has the potential to significantly enhance supply chain management by providing a decentralized, transparent, and secure framework.
 By addressing many of the inefficiencies and challenges of traditional supply chains, blockchain can lead to greater trust, efficiency, and sustainability.
 As the technology matures and adoption increases, the potential for blockchain to transform supply chain management will only continue to grow.

-For further reading, check out Blockchain in Supply Chain: Boosting Transparency & Trust and Blockchain Supply Chain Transparency 2023.
+For further reading, check out Blockchain in Supply Chain: Boosting Transparency & Trust.

 2.1.
 Transparency and Traceability